arthurvinx/annotate/README.md

   -v, --version         show program's version number and exit
 ```

+As a alternative, you may install the plyvel package (version >= 1.3.0) via pip, download this repository contents, and use the annotate Python script.

 ## Usage

 Annotate uses a [levelDB](https://github.com/google/leveldb) database (key-value disk repository) to map queries to new identifiers.

 A mapping file is required to create a levelDB database.
-The valid mapping file is composed by a header (opcional) and at least two columns, one containing the identifiers that will be used as keys, and the other containing the values mapped for each key:
+A valid mapping file is composed by a header (opcional) and at least two columns, one containing the identifiers that will be used as keys, and the other containing the values mapped for each key:

-Example 1
+**Example 1**

 | key | value |
 | --- | ----- |